dober-man/k8s-sitetype-ce/README.md

 <img width="673" alt="image" src="https://github.com/user-attachments/assets/c6fad06f-be4e-4bd2-8742-b45cb989130f">

-# Coming Soon....adding the LB to the CE instead of internet for local LB of service.
+#### But wait there is more....We can also host the LB on the CE directly making it an ingress controller of sorts.
+For a detailed look at that architecture, please review the k8s-sitetype-lb.md article.